 - You must provide a written report from a licensed mechanic explaining, to the best of their ability, what the underlying cause of the problem is.
 Defects not covered in writing in a mechanic’s report will not be entertained.

 - You must provide both the vehicle and a mechanic’s report to Regal Auctions by 5:00pm on the second business day following the seller’s acceptance of your offer.

 - With consideration to the findings of any and all mechanics or authorities involved Regal Auctions will make a decision as to the suitability of the vehicle with regard to the terms of our Buyer Protection Policy.
 This decision will be final and all parties will be bound to it.
 By applying for coverage you agree that you will accept and be bound by our decision.

 Possible outcomes may include but are not limited to the following:

 - Repair - We may choose to have the vehicle repaired at the seller’s expense.

 - Renegotiate - We may renegotiate the selling price of the vehicle to compensate the buyer for any required repairs.

 - Refund - We may choose to return the vehicle to the seller and refund the buyer any monies he has paid to Regal Auctions.
 This includes the Buyer’s Fee and GST.
-It does not include a refund of any purchases the buyer has made against the vehicle eg. buyer’s inspection cost, gas, towing, etc. The seller will then be responsible for paying both the buyer’s and seller’s fees.
+It does not include a refund of any purchases the buyer has made against the vehicle eg. buyer’s inspection cost, gas, towing, etc. The seller will then be responsible for paying both the buyer’s and seller’s fees to Regal Auctions.

 - Review - We may decide that the complaint presented is not covered by the Buyer Protection Policy and will review the facts of the matter with the buyer.

 The following items are covered by the Buyer Protection Policy:

 - Major engine problems such as a cracked cylinder block, bent valves, damaged engine bearings or low cylinder compression.

 - Major transmission problems such as missing gears or poor shifting due to mechanical fault.